jhaemin/json-migration-tool/README.md

 - Union
 - Null

+### Restrictions

+- Always use type alias.
+- Don't use type alias for primitive types or null.

 ## Inference raw JSON types from JRS

 JMT provides a utility type called `InferType` that inferences